-The College Review Committee (CRC) and Unit Review Committees (URC) are elected according to CHHS by-laws before the end of each academic year.
+The College Review Committee (CRC) and Unit Review Committees (URC) are elected according to CHHS Faculty Organization bylaws before the end of each academic year.

-The Dean's Office schedules and hosts an information forum for any interested faculty to discuss review procedures, preparation of review materials, and academic career development before the end of each academic year.
+Each spring, the Dean's Office hosts information forums for faculty scheduled for reviews in the upcoming cycle to discuss review procedures, preparation of review materials, and academic career development.

-If a candidate receives an unfavorable decision from the Chair/School Director or the Dean, the candidate has a right to submit rebuttal within fourteen days after receiving a copy of the Dean's determination (see https://legal.uncc.edu/policies/up-102.13 for more information).
+If a candidate receives an unfavorable decision from the Unit Head or the Dean, the candidate has a right to submit rebuttal within fourteen days after receiving a copy of the Dean's determination (see https://legal.uncc.edu/policies/up-102.13 for more information).